Alumni Stories

 Cranfield University has been at the forefront of global aerospace research since the end of the Second World War.
 With its own airport and specialist aircraft, it offers students unparalleled research facilities, and its work was recognised with a Prize in 2019.

-Professor Graham Braithwaite explains the impact of winning the Prize.
+Professor Graham Braithwaite explains the impact of winning a Prize.

 Edinburgh Napier University

-Edinburgh Napier University was awarded a Queen’s Anniversary Prize in 2015 for research in wood science and UK timber construction, reducing the carbon footprint.
+In 2002 Edinburgh Napier University established the first UK Centre for Timber Engineering to support the Scottish forestry sector.
+The University was awarded a Prize in 2015 for research in wood science and UK timber construction, reducing the carbon footprint.

 Chichester College Group

 Chichester College Group has trained Britain’s furniture-makers and upholsterers for more than half a century – but by 2005 student numbers across the country were in decline.
-As other craft skills providers were closing their doors, Chichester responded by revolutionising and expanding its offer.
-Since then, learners have grown by 500%, the Group has continued to develop its provision and, in 2021, it won a Queen’s Anniversary Prize for Education.
+Chichester responded by revolutionising and expanding its offer and, in 2021, was awarded a Prize.

-Executive Principal Vicki Illingworth explains the impact of the Prize.
+Executive Principal Vicki Illingworth explains the impact of winning a Prize.

 Westminster Kingsway College

-Westminster Kingsway College was awarded a Queen’s Anniversary Prize in 2015 for delivering internationally recognised excellence for the hospitality industry.
+Westminster Kingsway College was awarded a Prize in 2015 for delivering internationally recognised excellence for the hospitality industry.
+The College offers training opportunities at all skill levels, from apprenticeship pathways to degree programmes.

 Cardiff University

-The pioneering work of Cardiff University’s Violence Research Group has transformed our ability to understand and predict community violence.
-Combining hospital and police data for the first time, the groundbreaking “Cardiff Model” has since informed violence prevention programmes around the world – and was awarded a Prize in 2009.
+The pioneering work of Cardiff University’s Violence Research Group has transformed understanding of community violence.
+Combining hospital and police data for the first time, the ground-breaking “Cardiff Model” has informed violence prevention programmes around the world – and was awarded a Prize in 2009.

-Professor Jonathan Shepherd explains the impact of winning the Prize.
+Professor Jonathan Shepherd explains the impact of winning a Prize.

 University of Surrey

-The University of Surrey was awarded a Queen’s Anniversary Prize in 1997 for its engineering work for the space industry, in particular teaching and research for satellite operations.
+The University of Surrey began pioneering the development of small satellite activities in 1979 and in 1997 was awarded a Prize for its engineering work for the space industry, in particular teaching and research for satellite operations.

-Professor Mike Coffey and his team’s research with the Langhill dairy herd, championed by Principal Professor Wayne Powell, showed farmers around the world that selective breeding can significantly increase milk yields and reduce methane emissions.
+SRUC was awarded a Prize in 2017 for a dairy herd genetics research project that showed farmers around the world how selective breeding can significantly increase milk yields and reduce methane emissions.

-Mike and Wayne explain the impact of the Prize.
+Professors Coffey and Powell explain the impact of winning a Prize.

 Imperial College London

-Imperial College London was awarded a Queen’s Anniversary Prize in 2007 for developing effective and affordable control of parasitic diseases in rural Africa.
-The Schistosomiasis Control Initiative (SCI) is a global programme of research and drug distribution based at Imperial College London dedicated to the elimination of schistosomiasis and intestinal worms.
+Imperial College London was awarded a Prize in 2007 for developing effective and affordable control of parasitic diseases in rural Africa.
+The Schistosomiasis Control Initiative (SCI) is a global programme of research and drug distribution dedicated to the elimination of schistosomiasis and intestinal worms.

 Lancaster University

-Lancaster University was awarded a Queen’s Anniversary Prize in 2009 for its work in plant science as applied to water shortage, crop yield and global food security.
+Lancaster University was awarded a Prize in 2009 for its work in plant science as applied to water shortage, crop yield and global food security.